aroygas/java-rest-api-test-sample/README.md

 # java-rest-api-test-sample

-This is a sample Java based project for API tests of Todoist Create new task method.
+This is a sample Java based project for API tests of Todoist "Create new task" method.

 It uses REST Assured, Cucumber, JUnit, Allure and Gradle.